vincejoshuadelrosario/sample-spfx-sln/docs/README.md

 ## Demo-06

+An SPFx WebPart with _React Hooks: useEffect_ with _AbortController_ implementation.

+## Demo-07

 An SPFx WebPart with _React Hooks: useContext_ implementation.

-## Demo-07
+## Demo-08

 An SPFx WebPart with _React Hooks_ and _ServiceScope_ implementation.